codekbganesh/Jenkins_SpringBoot_Project1/1.DEPLOYING_APPLICATION_MANUALLY/README.md

 1. First Create an Ubuntu22 EC2 instance in AWS or Whatever platfrom you prefer.
 2. My application Code all will be placed in the spring-boot-app folder, Copy the entire Project folder into the AWS server.
-3. If we are going to make live an Java application the below pre-requisites are Much needed.
+3. If we are going to make live an Java application the below pre-requisites are much needed.

 ```
 sudo apt update